Mitchell-V/Thesis/README.md

 The document that contains the thesis can also be found in this repository.

-The model file can be found in the specified folder.
+The model file can be found in the following Google Drive folder: https://drive.google.com/drive/folders/1ndmxsYGXVFnvYEognJ1AyZlZhqkG0vjZ?usp=sharing